 Dementia is a chronic disorder that affects mental processes, leading to memory problems, impaired reasoning, and personality changes.
 It's estimated that there are more than three million cases of dementia each year in the United States.
-Trouble with memory does not necessarily mean you have dementia, as this is a common occurrence as people begin to age.
+Trouble with memory does not necessarily mean you have dementia, as this is a common occurrence as people age.
 However, if memory loss is coupled with other symptoms and seems to worsen over time, this could be a sign of a dementia-causing disease or condition that requires diagnosis for proper treatment.

 Symptoms